 WATCH PBPC’S FIRST TAKE ON THE 2021-2022 BUDGET by our director, Marc Stier, SEIU State Council executive director Reesa Kossoff, Education Voters executive director Susan Spicka, and long-time progressive lobbyist Morgan Plant.
-Below that is PBPC’s statement on the governor’s budget with some data charts to provide context.
+Below is PBPC’s statement on the governor’s proposed budget with some data charts to provide context.

 PBPC statement on Governor Wolf’s proposed Fiscal Year 2021-22 budget:

 Governor Wolf’s proposed budget for the year that begins in July 2021 is a bold plan to address not only the problems facing Pennsylvania’s students, workers, and businesses as a result of the pandemic, but also the economic and racial inequities that have plagued our state for decades.

 The centerpiece of the proposal is a plan to increase funding for K-12 education.
 It provides more money for Pennsylvania’s school children in a way that reduces historical inequities in state funding of our schools.
 Currently, school districts in wealthier communities have the local resources to spend 33% more per student than school districts in poor communities.
 And state funding for schools with a high percentage of white students is 33% more per student than in schools with a high percentage of Black students.
 Governor Wolf proposes to use the fair funding formula to distribute most of the state’s Basic Education funds to school districts, which would make reduce these inequities.
 But his plan ensures that not only would no school district lose funding, but that they would all see some increase for next year.